zuozhenggh/learning-library/solutions-library/ocvs/export-workload/export-workload.md

 ## Introduction

 In this lab, we will export the on-premises workload into a format that can be imported into OCVS.
 For this, we will simulate an on-premise environment using VMWare Workstation.
 The VMWare Workstation can be easily installed on a laptop or another virtual machine.
-After that, we will configure an e-Commerce application on the infrastructure and export the workload in the form of a .ovf file and upload it to a bucket in Object Storage.
+After that, we will configure an e-Commerce application on the infrastructure and export the workload in the form of an ovf file and upload it to a bucket in object storage.
 This .ovf file be downloaded and imported into OCVS in the next lab.

 **This lab is optional.
 Should you wish to skip this part, please download the zipped VMDK files contained [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/H3bRU5d3eP76yjLry558pwp9tmpcbLxbNdyxWo_VRWI/n/orasenatdpltintegration02/b/OCVSDemo/o/oscommerce.zip).**

 ## Objectives
-1. Export a VM as a .ovf file from on-premises VMWare infrastructure.
+1. Export a VM as an ovf file from on-premises VMWare infrastructure.
-2. Create an object storage bucket and upload the OVF file
+2. Create an object storage bucket and upload the ovf file.

 ## Prerequisites
 1. [VMWare Workstation](https://www.vmware.com/go/getworkstation-win) on a Windows Laptop or [VMWare Fusion Pro](https://www.vmware.com/products/fusion/fusion-evaluation.html) for Mac
-2. An Object Storage bucket with the required IAM privileges.
+2. An object storage bucket with the required IAM privileges.

 ## Additional Resources
 To learn more about the some of terms that we will be using, please follow the relevant links.